Install Instructions

 4. Once the input information looks correct, click the ‘Next’ button to advance to the criterion creation.

 1. Select the object that you would like to create a validation setting criterion for.
-By default, it will be set to the object the rule is being created for; however, you may traverse to a parent or child object as well.
+By default, it will be set to the object the rule is being created for; however, you may traverse to a parent or child object, or enable/disable rules for specific users by selecting the ‘Current User’ option.

 2. Select the field for the selected object you would like to validate.

-1. If the object selected in step a is not a parent or child object, you have the option to only evaluate the criterion being created if the value for the field you select in this step has a change of value.
+1. If the object selected in step a is not a parent object, child object, or a current user filter, you have the option to only evaluate the criterion being created if the value for the field you select in this step has a change of value.

 3. Select the comparison type you would like to use.
 You may either compare the selected field’s value to another field’s value by selecting the ‘Field Comparison’ option, or you may compare the selected field’s value to a defined value by selecting the ‘Value Comparison’ option.